-If you have any queries about your intellectual property rights either pre or post Brexit please do not hesitate to get in touch with your usual D Young & Co contact or email us on firstname.lastname@example.org.
+If you have any queries or need advice relating to how Brexit may affect your intellectual property rights, please do not hesitate to get in touch with your usual D Young & Co contact or email us at firstname.lastname@example.org.

-This guide was last reviewed 04 February 2020.
+This guide was last updated 20 January 2022.

 EU trade mark registrations

-All registered EUTMs will be cloned into new UK registrations at the end of the transition period.
-The new registered trade mark will be referred to as a comparable trade mark (EU), and will be created automatically and at no cost to the registered owner.
-The trade mark will have the same legal status as if it had been applied for and registered under UK law.
-The registration will retain the filing date recorded against the corresponding EUTM and will also inherit any priority and/or seniority dates.
-The registration will retain its existing EUTM registration number but will be prefixed with UK0009…. so it is easily identifiable as a comparable UK trade mark.
+All registered EUTMs were cloned into new UK trade mark registrations on 01 January 2021.
+Each new right is referred to as a comparable UK trade mark, and has been created automatically and at no cost to the registered owner.
+The trade mark has the same legal status as if it had been applied for and registered under UK law.
+The registration retains the filing date recorded against the corresponding EUTM and also has inherited any priority and/or seniority dates.
+The registration retains its existing EUTM registration number but is prefixed with UK009…. so it is easily identifiable as a comparable UK trade mark.

 EU trade mark applications